 If you were to run an analysis on social listening mentions, you’d find that monitoring and managing misinformation are in the top five conversational themes.
 These are the issues your competitors are paying attention to.
 Since social never sleeps, that means the potential for market influence doesn’t either.

 So, if you’re on the golf course on Sunday and your brand mentions go through the roof because one of your social media posts hits on the wrong side of a hot-button social issue, you need to know that – fast.
-And setting up alerts on your social media analytics tools for when activity moves outside of your baseline metrics ensures you are always on, just in case.
+And setting up alerts on your social media analytics tools for when activity moves outside your baseline metrics ensures

 Consider real-time social listening like a stop-loss order against a potential crisis to safeguard your brand’s longevity.
 The sooner you’re informed, the better.

-Trend #7: Renewed Focus on Quality of Metrics
+Trend #7: Quality of Metrics Will Make or Break Brands

 Speaking of baseline metrics, accuracy is paramount.
-If you are aggregating your metrics from disparate analytics tools, you must pay extra careful attention to ensure something isn’t lost between your sources.
-Even if you are using a dedicated social listening platform, you should ensure that your metrics are uncluttered by noise.
+When aggregating your metrics from disparate analytics tools, you must pay extra careful attention to ensure something isn’t lost between your sources.
+Even if you use a dedicated social listening platform, you should ensure that your metrics are uncluttered by noise.

 What does that mean exactly?
 If you are doing a social media audit on your brand to reassess your brand’s sentiment, for example, you have to know that your data is untainted by off-topic mentions, similar hashtags, or spam content.
 A clean dataset gives you clarity on the health of your brand.
 If it’s muddied by clutter, then you will not have an accurate representation of your brand to start with.

 Quality is king when establishing your brand’s metrics.
 Otherwise, your measurements are an exercise in futility and of little use to your efforts.
 As such, your tools should be transparent enough to dig all through the mentions it pulls in.
-A robust set of filters and Boolean search capabilities should allow you to cut away all the excess, leaving you with a pristine data set that’s entirely relevant to your query.
+A robust set of filters and Boolean search capabilities allow you to eliminate all the excess, leaving you with a new data set relevant to your query.

-However, you can see in the sentiment drivers below that the ‘region of pampas’ terms don’t look like they belong.
-These terms come from a Lonely Planet tweet talking about the region of Patagonia and its vast grasslands (pampas).
+However, you can see in the sentiment drivers below that the ‘condor repopulation drive’ and “face wind farm threat” terms don’t look like they belong.
+These terms come from articles about people freeing Andean condors in South America.
 Fortunately, it’s a quick fix to filter out this term along with any others we find along the way.
 And this is great for any analysis where your terms share similarities with other products, people, brands, and places.

 Getting clean results in your social data sets is supremely important, and your tools have to get you there.
-In March of 2021, there was a wildfire burning in Patagonia that unfortunately ravaged many homes in the area.
-Naturally, social media was talking all about it.
-Say we’d negligently left those mentions in our brand analysis last year – we’d then be left wondering why our impressions and “mentions” were vastly different this year.
+Social media will talk about any significant event.
+So, as an example, if the news of condor repopulation were to trend and we’d negligently leave those mentions in our brand analysis–when we went to benchmark over time, we’d then be left wondering why our impressions and “mentions” were vastly different.

 That’s a headache you don’t have to have.
 Clearing away the social media clutter makes your analysis actionable – and you can confidently measure against it in the future.

-That’s why top brands are demanding pinpoint accuracy from the start, with results that are transparent and can be fine-tuned.
+That’s why top brands demand pinpoint accuracy from the start, with transparent and fine-tuned results.
 And you should too.

-Understanding how trends fluctuate over time provides the context to market movements.
+Understanding how trends fluctuate over time provides the context for market movements.
 Trend tracking is not a ‘set it and forget it’ scenario for your market intelligence.
-Ongoing trend analysis plays a critical role in informing your brand when to pull back and when to push through.
+Instead, ongoing trend analysis is critical in informing your brand when to pull back and when to push through.

-Yes, some trends gushed last year, and others retracted due to the cataclysmic effects that the coronavirus had on markets worldwide.
-And while this year presents its own challenges in moving past the virus, there is no guarantee that trends will behave logically.
+Yes, some trends gushed last year, and others retracted due to the change in consumer behaviors born out of the events of the past few years–from the pandemic to social unrest.
+And while this year presents its own challenges in moving past turmoil and into the future, there is no guarantee that trends will behave logically.

 Since markets are temperamentally unpredictable, trends are directly affected by the moods that influence the whole.
-Just because sustainability has been a growing trend for many years doesn’t mean you can base your initiatives around it and ride off into the sunset.
+So just because sustainability has been a growing trend for many years doesn’t mean you can base your initiatives around it and ride off into the sunset.

-Nevertheless, the decentralization properties of blockchain technology have disruptive potential to governments and financial institutions – and they are paying attention.
-Others are getting in on the action.
-Here’s a look at a company dataset in NetBase Quid™ showing a timeline view of private investment into company’s involved with Bitcoin.
+Nevertheless, the decentralization properties of blockchain technology still have disruptive potential for governments and financial institutions – and they are paying attention.
+Others are getting in on the action, too.
+But companies will want to track it over time to ensure they don’t get too far in over their head if the bottom drops out of cryptocurrency as some predict.
+Here’s a look at a company dataset in NetBase Quid® showing a timeline view of investment into companies involved with Bitcoin.

-If this industry could even remotely touch you, then you’d want to know about the considerable spikes in investment over the past year.
+If this industry could touch you, you’d want to know about the considerable spikes, or dips, in investment over the past year.
 A look at the patent activity in the cryptocurrency space over the last five years is also telling.
 For example, there have been over 1,200 patents applied for in that time, of which 345 have been granted.
-This time last year that number stood at 235.
-Something to think about.
+In 2021, that number stood at 235—something to think about and watch as the next year unfolds, particularly as it seems 2022 was light in comparison.

-Longitudinal trend tracking keeps surprises to a minimum, leaving your brand in the best position to pivot no matter which way the tides happen to turn.
+Longitudinal trend tracking keeps surprises to a minimum, leaving your brand in the best position to pivot no matter how the tides turn.
 And following the money and the innovation shows whether a trend has teeth.

-Due to the rapid adoption of e-commerce on the back of the coronavirus, many brands have been rethinking their CX strategy.
-Will we go back to the way things were?
-Nobody knows.
-However, one sure bet is e-commerce is here to stay.
+Due to the rapid adoption of e-commerce on the back of consumers wanting more convenience and a safer way to shop during the pandemic, many brands have been rethinking their CX strategy.
+Our “new normal” has become “just normal,” and it’s doubtful we’ll ever return to the way things were.
+And e-commerce is reaping the benefits of this new era of shopping.

-Brands need to find new ways to create unique and memorable customer experiences in a crowded market.
+Brands must find new ways to create unique and memorable customer experiences in a crowded market.
 Your focus here should continue in the digital transformation vein and look for opportunities to make stronger connections with your consumers online.

 Your market research will be invaluable to this end.
 And while demographic data has its place, your focus should be on collecting psychographic data.
 This means you’re going beyond age, race, and gender to inform your strategy into your target audience’s values, interests, attitudes, and personality type.
 These psychographic traits often transcend demographic markers to ensure your messaging is tailored to fit your ideal customer.

-Trend #10: Fewer Platforms for More Powerful Results
+Trend #10: Aggregating Business Intelligence for More Powerful Results

-As we’ve mentioned previously, speed to accurate intel is mission-critical with the global economy’s non-stop activity.
-Unfortunately, many companies still have too many platforms they’re using to cobble together their market research.
-If your Martech Stack has grown unwieldy, it’s time for a change.
+As mentioned, speed to accurate intel is mission-critical with the global economy’s non-stop activity.
+Unfortunately, many companies still use too many platforms to cobble together their market research.
+If your Martech Stack has grown unwieldy, it’s time to change.

 That’s because streamlined efficiency is the name of the game.
 When your market research analytics tools are under one umbrella, it makes all the difference in the world.
 Just remember, the spoils almost always go to the first mover.
 Cumbersome research methods and tools are not the recipe for success in today’s fast-paced climate.

 When it comes to auditing your Martech Stack, you’ve got to be honest with what you need and what you don’t.
 Platforms and resources change over time, leading to unnecessary overlap, incompatibility issues, bloatware, and a general slowing down of your workflow.
-The more tools you’re working with, the chance of running into issues between tools is heightened.
+In addition, the more tools you’re working with, you heighten your chance of running into issues between tools.

-Your data analytics tools are your eyes and ears into the marketplace and, therefore, one of your best hedges against threats.
+Your data analytics tools are your eyes and ears in the marketplace and, therefore, one of your best hedges against threats.
 They inform every single one of the trends that we’ve covered here and more.
-If a robust suite of data analytics tools under one roof meets your brand’s needs, then that is the direction you need to go
+If a robust suite of data analytics tools under one roof meets your brand’s needs, then that is the direction you need to go.

 What matters most is that you build upon accurate insights.
 Once your foundation is firm, the speed will come.
 Be sure to reach out for a demo, and we’ll be happy to help you kick your market research into high gear with world-class data analytics tools built on next-generation artificial intelligence.